Experience the nineteenth century through photographs that document world events or capture everyday life.

 The invention of photography represented a turning point in nineteenth-century culture and visual experience.
 For the first time, there was a means to capture an accurate and true portrayal of the people, places, and events that would shape history.
 As a complement to studies of history, culture, media, and many other disciplines, Photography provides the visual evidence to support and supplement written sources.

-Photography: The World Through the Lens assembles collections of photographs, photograph albums, photographically illustrated books, and texts on the early history of photography found in libraries and archives across the globe.
-The nineteenth century was about changes in family and society, invention and scientific discovery, exploration and colonization, urban versus rural life, work, leisure and travel—all this is captured in photographs.
-Photography: The World Through the Lens delivers around 2 million photographs from Britain, Europe, Asia, Africa, and the Americas.
+Photography assembles collections of photographs, photograph albums, photographically illustrated books, and texts on the early history of photography found in libraries and archives across the globe.
+The nineteenth century was about changes in family and society, invention and scientific discovery, exploration and colonization, urban versus rural life, work, leisure and travel -- all this is captured in photographs.
+Photography delivers around 2 million photographs from Britain, Europe, Asia, Africa, and the Americas.

 Key areas of research covered include: